-Usability testing is a process to uncover usability problems by observing potential users performing tasks on a prototype.
+Usability testing is a process to uncover potential usability problems.
+In our case, usability testing will be accomplished by observing representative users performing defined tasks on a prototype.
 Several documents are generated during the development, analysis, and reporting of a usability test; for this course you will concentrate on the usability test plan and usability report.

-The goal of the test plan is to describe the tasks that the participant will perform and the questions that you will ask the participants.
-Participants perform tasks in the context of a scenario that you have described to them.
+The goal of the test plan is to describe the tasks that the participant will perform, how you will observe their interactions with the product, and the questions you will ask or other feedback you will elicit from the participants.
+Participants perform tasks in the context of scenarios that you have described to them.

-The usability test plan is produced before the test and referred to during the test.
+The usability test plan is produced and the protocols are pilot–tested before the actual tests are conducted.
+The plan and protocols are referred to during the test.
 It serves the following purposes:

-- summarizes the highest priority usability issues identified during the development process and heuristic evaluation
+- Summarize the highest priority usability issues identified during the development process and heuristic evaluation.

-- outlines how the issues were addressed in the development process to improve the user experience,
+- Outline how the issues were addressed in the development process to improve the user experience.

-- details the test protocol(s) used to assess users’ opinions of the improvements
+- Detail the test protocol(s) to be used to assess users’ opinions of the improvements.

 An example outline for a test scenario:

-- Scenario description (What will be read to the participant prior to a test, describing the environment of the test.)
-(The scenario should be on a separate sheet of paper.)
+- Scenario description (script that will be read to the participant prior to the test, description of the test environment).

-- Bug Report Form (A form used to indicate functional software problems, including the person reporting the problem, the nature of the problem and instructions for replication.)
+- Bug Report Form (see below; a form used to indicate functional software problems, including the person reporting the problem, the nature of the problem, and instructions for replication).

-So that Karla and I can compare test results across team, we have included two additional requirements a bug reporting form and common usability questions.
+To facilitate comparing test results across teams, we have included two additional requirements: a bug reporting form and common usability questions.
 Bugs are errors in the program.
-The bug form should include
+You should fill out the bug form as you conduct the test, share the results with team mates and include the results in your final usability report.
+Each bug form should include

-- Bug number – this is an unique number for each bug occurred during test
+- Bug number – this is an unique number for each bug observed during test

-- Bug name – this is a short name given to the bug, and use to identify bugs.
+- Bug name – a short name given to the bug, that will be used to identify bugs.

 - Bug uniqueness – The first time any of your participants encounter this bug put an asterisk by the bug.
-When you the same participant or another participant encounters the same bug do not put an asterisk.
+When the same participant or another participant encounters the same bug, document it, but do not mark it with an asterisk.

-- Bug location – this indicates which page of of the website that has the bug
+- Bug location – this indicates which page of of the website has the bug

-- Bug description – this is a short description of the bug, 1 or 2 sentence.
+- Bug description – a short description of the bug, 1 or 2 sentences.

+THIS DOC NEEDS EDITING–OMIT THE FIRST QUESTION.
 The common usability questions are in CommonUsabilityTestQuestions.docx document.
-Note there there are two sets of questions.
+There are two sets of questions.
 One set is given before scenario are tested and the other set after the scenarios have been tested.
 You are expected to add your own questions.

 When you have finished and posted your usability test plan email me (rpastel at mtu.edu) and Karla Kitalong (kitalong at mtu.edu) that you have done so.
 The subject line of the email should be